lassisg/TournamentTracker/README.md

 In this step, we added the code for adding and removing person to the team in both a database and text file.

+## 14. Programming Step 9 - Create Team Form Part 3 (Create Team)

+In this step, we added the code for adding a team (and its team members) to both a database and text file.

 [1]: https://www.youtube.com/watch?v=YF-3SpIGkYM&list=PLLWMQd6PeGY3t63w-8MMIjIyYS7MsFcCi